 Team4Tech Aids Technological Integration

 RefuSHE partnered with Team4Tech to integrate technology into its programming to deepen impact and serve more refugee girls and women.
-RefuSHE would like to identify technology and methodologies that can impact adult learners and their needs.
-Teaching vocational training courses, literacy, and numeracy prepares them for a better livelihood.
-In detail, RefuSHE has embarked on developing an e-learning and wellness platform with content tailored to meet the unique needs of urban refugee women.
-This platform will reach more beneficiaries beyond the brick-and-mortar limitations of the campus.
-Overall, Team4Tech will help position RefuSHE to expand its reach to other refugee communities in urban areas.
+With Team4Tech’s support, RefuSHE plans to develop an e-learning and wellness platform with content tailored to meet the unique needs of urban refugee women.
+With a digital platform, RefuSHE will be able to reach more learners beyond the brick-and-mortar limitations of the campus.
+To date, Team4Tech has helped support the following projects:

 Get Involved with Team4Tech and Our Partners

 If you would like to learn more about our work, subscribe to the Team4Tech mailing list.
 You can read about work with digital skills for refugee girls and other projects in sub-Saharan Africa.
 Then, you can follow the progression of other international projects and hear from the experiences of corporate and non-profit partners alike.